Adams Stirling PLC

 Menu

-Potential Liability.
+Enforcing Leash Requirements.
+The board has a duty to either reasonably enforce the existing leash requirements in their CC&Rs or rules.
 If the CC&Rs are not enforced and someone is injured by a loose dog, the association (and the board) would likely be sued.
 It might be that voice commands and electronic leashes are effective alternatives to traditional leashes.
 However, this is a matter that should be debated and voted on by the membership.
-If the leash requirement is in the Rules rather than the CC&Rs, the board should send a proposed rule change to the membership and allow at least thirty days of feedback before changing the rule.
+If the leash requirement is in the Rules rather than the CC&Rs, the board should send a proposed rule change to the membership and allow feedback before changing the rule.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.